Dachshund (Long)

 Caring Guide

-Dachshunds generally live 12-16 years, which is typical for smaller breeds, but their unique body structure does present specific health considerations that Australian owners should understand.
-The most significant concern is Intervertebral Disc Disease (IVDD), affecting up to 25% of Dachshunds during their lifetime.
-This condition occurs when discs in their long spine bulge or slip, potentially causing pain, mobility issues, or even paralysis.
+Dachshunds generally live 12-16 years, but their unique body structure presents specific health considerations.
+The most significant is Intervertebral Disc Disease (IVDD), affecting up to 25% of Dachshunds.
+This occurs when discs in their long spine bulge or slip, potentially causing pain, mobility issues, or even paralysis.
+Prevention is key: maintain a healthy weight, use ramps to avoid jumping, and support their back properly when lifting.

 Other health concerns include luxating patella (kneecap dislocation), common in small breeds, which may cause limping or a "bunny hop" gait.
-Eye problems such as cataracts, glaucoma, and progressive retinal atrophy can also affect the breed, making regular vet check-ups important.
+Eye problems such as cataracts, glaucoma, and progressive retinal atrophy (PRA) can also affect the breed.
+Reputable ANKC breeders will screen for PRA, so always ask for health clearances.

 Proper nutrition is absolutely crucial for Dachshunds, particularly because maintaining an ideal weight directly impacts their spinal health.
 Australian owners need to be vigilant about portion control, as even a small amount of extra weight can significantly increase the risk of back problems in these long-bodied dogs.